-Written by Darlene altmann and Photographs by Ray Williams
+Written by Darlene altmann

-It was A very warm and summery like long weekend evening in May, as people’s patience starting to wear a little thin outside the Air Canada Centre (ACC)with a slight delay, and then another small delay just to get to your seat.
+It was A very warm and summery like long weekend evening in May, as people’s patience starting to wear a little thin outside the Air Canada Centre (ACC) with a slight delay, and then another small delay just to get to your seat.
 But it wasn’t until approx eight o’clock when all that anxiousness and hostility started to dissipate.
 Canadian jazz-pop sensation Nikki Yanofsky, 18, opened for Il Divo at the Canadian shows, which include stops in Toronto, Ottawa, Montreal, Halifax, Moncton and Saint John, N.B., Vancouver, Calgary, Edmonton, Saskatoon, Winnipeg and London, Ont.

 Yanofsky’s phenomenal voice and jazz style made her an international success at age 15 and she catapulted onto the international stage with her performance during the 2010 Winter Olympics’ opening ceremonies.

 The Il Divo world concert tour will see the phenomenal quartet of Carlos Marin, Sébastien Izambard, David Miller and Urs Buhler perform at leading venues and they are expected to hit six continents with a number of countries in Europe and in the UK.
 After the first song, Sébastien Izambard told the audience that was there 2nd stop of the North American part of the tour, and there like “caged tigers” and “tonight’s going to be a good night” most of ladies in the front stood and gave a standing ovation.

 David Miller got the audience excited as he flirtatiously loosened his tie and draped around his neck.
 And that’s when he started the next song of the set “Don’t Cry for Me Argentina”